 Ebony & Silver, Aluminum & Bakelite …

-buy diflucan update My grandfather was an industrial designer working with Norman Bel Geddes, had several U.S. patents registered to his name, and I grew up with these beautiful objects.
+my blog My grandfather was an industrial designer working with Norman Bel Geddes, had several U.S. patents registered to his name, and I grew up with these beautiful objects.
 My grandmother Ellen Shipman on my other side, inherited a collection of early american Pewter and colonial furniture that, no doubt, equally informed my young aesthetic sensibility.
 Since high school in the early ’70’s I have worked with ebony and silver in a variety of mediums, including inlaying my own guitars.

 So I’ve recently taken leave from teaching History at Berkeley high school, to risk a 3rd career in further developing my guise / transformation from amateur imposter => ‘Designer-Craftsman’.